zackiles/friendly/README.md

 - key => Is the foreign key, or property name used to resolve a unique object.
 Any instances of this object a s achild or parent must contain this property.
 - children (optional) => Is an array or a single name of a model.
 - provider => Is a function which is passed the foreign key, which returns a promise that resolves the full child object.
 - collapsables (optional) => An array of property names to include from this object when this object is included as a child and the parent object calls the 'collapse' method.
-By default the property specified by 'key' is always included', and all other properties are removed.
+By default the property specified by 'key' is always included, and all other properties are removed.

 So given a Book model that has an id property with a nested author child, our configure method call would look like this: